ava-labs/avalanche-docs/docs/tooling/cli-guides/create-a-validator.md

 Please note that you will have to wait until the node has finished bootstrapping before the node can be a Primary Network or Subnet Validator.
-To check whether the node has finished bootstrapping, run `avalanche node status --bootstrapped`.
+To check whether the node has finished bootstrapping, run `avalanche node status <clusterName> --bootstrapped`.
 Once the node is finished bootstrapping, the response will be:

 ```text
 {